 Susan joins Harrison Grant from the Cambridge firm Richard Buxton where she was a partner from 2000 to 2016, having qualified as a solicitor in 1991 with Bischoff & Co (later merged with Frere Cholmeley to form Frere Cholmeley Bischoff), a City of London firm, and where she was an assistant solicitor in the Litigation Department until September 1996.
 She left to pursue her interest in environmental law, and was awarded a Masters of Laws degree in environmental law with merit from SOAS in 1997.

 Susan was The Times' ‘Lawyer of the Week' in January 2007 and has been named on the list of Women of Influence in Planning 2017 compiled by the Planner, which is the official monthly magazine of the Royal Town Planning Institute.

-Susan is a Fellow of the Royal Society for the Encouragement of Arts, Manufacturers and Commerce and is a Trustee of the Airfields Environment Trust.
+Susan is a Fellow of the Royal Society for the Encouragement of Arts, Manufacturers and Commerce.

 For more information or to speak to one of our experts, please call us on: